By Ed Staskus

 Chavutti-Thai might sound like Pacific Rim culinary fare, but as served up by Jennifer Beam at Holistic Massotherapy and Apothecary, it is a blend of two separate bodywork modalities that may provide one of the deepest and yet most relaxing massages to be found anywhere.

-Hippocrates, the father of medicine, once said, “The physician must be experienced in many things, but most assuredly in rubbing.”
+Hippocrates, the father of medicine, said, “The physician must be experienced in many things, but most assuredly in rubbing.”
 Although an ancient practice, massage was banned in Europe by the Church from the 500s to the 1700s.
 Dr. Cornelius De Puy introduced it to the United States in the early nineteenth century.

 Chavutti massage, pronounced ‘shah-voo-tee’, is a technique that has been practiced in southern India for centuries, in which therapists, while standing above their clients lying on a mat, use a rope for balance while they massage with their feet.
 Chavutti literally translates as ‘massage by foot pressure’.